aajonusnet/aajonusnet/md/QNA/Q&A Of March 11, 2012.md

 do an exercise such as swimming to relieve that kind of anxiety or energy.

 I know quite a few people who went a little nuts.
 And people wanted to institutionalize them.
-Eleanora Van Winkle, the scientist was into the diet for quite a few years until she went into instincto and it killed her.
+Elnora Van Winkle, the scientist was into the diet for quite a few years until she went into instincto and it killed her.
 She was almost 80 years old.
 She did very well on the diet, but when she went to instincto she ate all of this fruit and was dead in a year and a half.
-She and I had conversations about this and I said ‘Eleanora, if you are always expressing that energy and anger as violence, what do you think you are creating, what do you think your propagating?
+She and I had conversations about this and I said ‘Elnora, if you are always expressing that energy and anger as violence, what do you think you are creating, what do you think your propagating?
 Sing!
 Find some sport you like to do and exercise it that way, and you’ll be happier.”
 And she said,